 Into the wild

 The Isle of Wight has everything you need to immerse yourself in all that Mother Nature has to offer, for avid explorers and nature newbies.
 You can walk around the entire island on the Isle of Wight’s Coastal Path and enjoy its beautiful beaches along the way.
-The island currently has the highest number of award-winning beaches in England.
+The island currently has three award-winning beaches: Springvale, Shanklin and Seagrove.

 Visit Shanklin Chine, a haven for rare plants and animals, including the red squirrel.
 While the gorge is enchanting during the day, we recommend seeing it by night when, during the warmer months, the Chine is illuminated in pinks, blues, reds, and greens for a truly ethereal experience.

 You can’t miss The Needles, three distinctive stacks of chalk that rise like jagged teeth out of the sea.
-For the best views, take the chairlift up to the top of Alum Bay Cliffs and back.
+For the best views, take the chairlift from the top of the Alum Bay cliffs and back.
+And every Thursday this summer they’re open late, with pyrotechnics, games and live music.
 History buffs should check out The Old Battery, a Victorian coastal defence site.

 For the pistonheads